HTML

 <polygon points="100,10 40,198 190,78 10,78 160,198"

-="fill:lime;stroke:purple;stroke-width:5;fill-rule:evenodd;" />
+style="fill:lime;stroke:purple;stroke-width:5;fill-rule:evenodd;" />

 </svg>